6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 Most applications for pre-settlement funding will ask if you have previously sought funding related to your case.
 Resist the temptation to conceal this information, as all funding companies will perform due diligence.

-State law varies throughout the United States, with different states having different regulations applicable to pre-settlement funding companies.
+State laws vary throughout the United States, with each state having different regulations applicable to pre-settlement funding companies.

-Some litigation funding companies choose not to operate in certain states for regulatory reasons, so you could be out of luck in some states.
+Some litigation funding companies choose not to operate in certain states for regulatory reasons, so you could be out of luck depending on where you live.

-Also, pre-settlement funding companies will check to establish that you are a resident of the state in which you apply for pre-settlement funding.
-If you reside in a state outside their base of operations, you will again be denied funding.
+Additionally, pre-settlement funding companies will verify that you are a resident of the state where you apply.
+If you reside in a state outside their base of operations, you may be denied funding.

-States like Arkansas, Colorado, Maryland, and West Virginia all have laws or precedent legal decisions that make it tough for plaintiffs to get the financial assistance they need.
-Regardless of the strength of your case, you will be denied funding if you live in one of these states.
+States like Arkansas, Colorado, Maryland, and West Virginia have laws or legal precedents that make it difficult for plaintiffs to get the financial assistance they need.
+Regardless of the strength of your case, you will likely be denied funding if you live in one of these states.

-Cash advances for assistance in lawsuits are legal in most states, though.
+However, cash advances for lawsuit assistance are legal in most states.

 Your Financial Liabilities Don’t Meet Guidelines

-As outlined above, your credit score is not a determining factor when it comes to establishing your eligibility for lawsuit funding.
-That said, funding companies will nevertheless review your financial liabilities.
-This will help them to more accurately assess your application.
+As outlined above, your credit score is not a determining factor in establishing your eligibility for lawsuit funding.
+That said, funding companies will nevertheless review your financial liabilities to more accurately assess your application.

 If you have child support liens or bankruptcies, for instance, your application for pre-settlement funding may be denied.

-Fortunately, as soon as you clear up and satisfy these elements, you can reapply for pre-settlement funding.
+Fortunately, once you clear up and satisfy these obligations, you can reapply for pre-settlement funding.

-You will need to ensure all the documentation related to your case is in place and ready to be provided to the funding company when requested.
-If crucial documentation is missing – police reports and medical documents, for example – pre-settlement funding firms may be reluctant to offer you a cash advance.
+You will need to ensure all documentation related to your case is in place and ready to provide to the funding company when requested.
+If crucial documentation is missing—police reports and medical documents, for example—pre-settlement funding firms may be reluctant to offer you a cash advance.

-Also, if the accident is too recent, funding companies may lack the evidence they need to consider your case a worthwhile risk, leading to the denial of your application for a lawsuit loan.
+Additionally, if the accident is too recent, funding companies may lack the evidence needed to consider your case a worthwhile risk, leading to the denial of your lawsuit loan application.

 Liability Issues